kammous/k8s-training-doc/content/05-Yaml_Primer/02-explore/_index.md

 How I know the containers array element need `name` and `image` ?

-We will use explore command to get those details.
+We will use explain command to get those details.
 ```shell
 $ kubectl explain pod.spec.containers
 ```